-A valuation report dated 29 October 2019 was prepared by an independent, accredited, qualified valuer, who possesses appropriate qualifications and recent experience in the valuation of similar objects, in accordance with which the net book value of the Bank's business centre premises in Limassol, comprising of freehold land and buildings, does not materially differ from its fair value.
+The fair value of freehold land and buildings is determined by using valuation techniques, with input from an independent real estate valuation expert, and the principles applied comply with IFRS 13.
+A valuation report dated 10 December 2020 (with sufficient proximity to the reporting date to be considered applicable for financial reporting purposes) was prepared by an independent, accredited, qualified valuer, who possesses appropriate qualifications and recent experience in the valuation of similar objects, in accordance with which the net book value of the Bank's business centre premises in Limassol, comprising of freehold land and buildings, does not materially differ from its fair value.
+The valuation conforms to International Valuation Standards and IFRS 13, and was based on recent market transactions of similar properties performed at arm's length terms.
 The fair value hierarchy of freehold land and buildings is disclosed in Note 20.